Carlisle & Finch

-In addition, it was known as a producer and innovator of electric toy trains in the early years of the company.
+In addition, it was known as the first company in the US to produce electric toy trains in the early years of the company.
 Other early products included electric generators (powered either by water pressure or by gasoline engine), and various electric-powered appliances.

 Corporate history

 The company began as a branch office of General Electric at 182–84 Elm Street, Cincinnati, Ohio, where Robert S. Finch and Morten Carlisle were employed.
 Work included repairing electrical machinery, such as armatures, transformers, and arc lamps.

-In 1893 or 1894 (sources differ), Carlisle and Finch purchased the shop from General Electric, intending to continue the repair business and branch out into manufacturing.
+In 1894, Carlisle and Finch purchased the shop from General Electric, intending to continue the repair business and branch out into manufacturing.
 The new company was incorporated on April 17, 1897, with Carlisle serving as president.
 The same year, they introduced their first new products, a searchlight based on the carbon arc principle, and a toy train, which also used a carbon arc for its headlight.
 As the company grew, they added gasoline engines.

 Carlisle sold his share of the business to Finch on August 4, 1926.
 Brent S. Finch, Robert's son, was named president, and the company started concentrating entirely on its searchlight business.
 After World War II, Brent R. Finch (son of Brent S.) was hired, at which point three generations of Finches were simultaneously employed by the company.
 As of 2024, a fourth-generation leads the company, with brothers Kurtis B. Finch and Garth S. Finch serving as president and senior vice president, respectively.

 A subsidiary company, C&F Polishing, provides metal polishing and restoration services.